-The school is committed to providing equal opportunities for all, regardless of race, faith, gender identity, sexual orientation, socio-economic factors, or capability in all aspects of school.
+The school is committed to providing equal opportunities for all, regardless of race, faith, gender identity, sexual orientation, or capability in all aspects of school.
 We promote self and mutual respect and a caring and non-judgmental attitude throughout the school.